App Volumes architecture

 - AWS Managed Microsoft Active Directory (AD) should already be configured.

-- Ensure that a VPC is created as will be prompted to be selected while filling up the the CloudFormation deployment form prior to deployment.
+- Ensure that a VPC is created as will be prompted to be selected while filling up the CloudFormation deployment form prior to deployment.

 Database design considerations